 His parents visited the Walla Walla Valley and were impressed with the region’s wine.
 Realizing their family farmland in Oregon had a similar climate they decided to pursue the idea of turning the wheat farm into a vineyard.
 Wilson moved to Walla Walla after graduating college and enrolled in the Enology & Viticulture program at Walla Walla Community College to learn the industry.
 After a few summer jobs at local wineries, he was hooked and knew he wanted to continue learning about the process.
 Armed with his degree and working alongside some great local winemakers and mentors, he spent the next 10 years honing his craft working at wineries in the heart of Washington Wine Country.

-In, 2014 Wilson was offered the winemaker position at Good Ridge Vineyards.
-The family-owned company operates one of the largest, state0-of-the-art wineries in Washington, producing 40,000 cases of wine under its own brands.
-All Goose Ridge brand wines are made with 100percent estate fruit from the more than 2,000 acres of estate vineyards.
+In 2014 Wilson was offered the winemaker position at Goose Ridge Vineyards.
+The family-owned company operates one of the largest, state-of-the-art wineries in Washington, producing 40,000 cases of wine under its own brands.
+All Goose Ridge brand wines are made with 100 percent estate fruit from the more than 2,000 acres of estate vineyards.

 1) Around the Goose Ridge tasting room, you are known for your obsession with Grenache.
 What about this varietal is so appealing and how do you use it in your winemaking?